Vampeyer/codehouserepo/READme.txt

 -- And then , Codehouse,

+Code house is a demonstration of what should be code louisvilles private knowledge base and reference repository.
+- first off , tree house was a application that I am trying to replace or more importantly do better than , secondly , this is an open-repository style repository that I would like to give to code louisville.

+This is supposed to be an example of a web dev 1  , knowledge based repo site , I hope it to be added onto where evedr needed , and hopefully we can create our own web dev 2 , data ,
+Q & A ,
+amd UX Design  / Code House designs that may be implemented into this , to further guide students and mentors alike through the numerous resources within each perspective field.

 So,
 Welcome , I hope you enjoy my site.
 This is a referencing site for developers , by developers , to help developers.